Kalambaka railway station: History

 The station opened on 16 June 1886 as a terminus of Thessaly Railways.
 The original station building (and the line) was designed by the Italian Evaristo de Chirico, (father of Giorgio de Chirico).
 The line was authorised by the Greek government under law AMH’/22.6.1882. soon after the liberation of Central Greece from the Ottomans.

 After the First World War, the Greek state planned the ambitious construction of several new rail lines and links, including a standard gauge line from Kalambaka onto Kozani and then Veroia creating a conversion of the route from Volos to Kalambaka on standard gauge.
 In 1927, the relevant decisions were made; starting in 1928, work was carried out on the construction of the new line from Kalambaka.
 But a year later, it was clear that the project would exceed the estimated costs many times over.
 In 1932, the construction work was stopped and remains unfinished.
 In 1955 Thessaly Railways was absorbed into Hellenic State Railways (SEK).

 Freight traffic declined sharply when the state-imposed monopoly of OSE for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down, especially on the mainline section and between Karditsa and Kalampaka.
-In 2001 the section between Kalampaka and Palaiofarsalos was converted from Narrow gauge (1000 mm) to standard gauge (1435 mm) and physically connected at Palaiofarsalos with the mainline from Athens to Thessaloniki.
-Since to upgrade; however, travel times improved and the unification of rail gauge allowed direct services, even InterCity services, to link Volos and Kalambaka with Athens and Thessaloniki.
+In 2001 the section between Kalampaka and Palaiofarsalos was converted from narrow gauge (1000 mm) to standard gauge (1435 mm) and physically connected at Palaiofarsalos with the mainline from Athens to Thessaloniki.
+Since the upgrade, travel times have improved and the unification of rail gauge allowed direct services, even InterCity services, to link Volos and Kalambaka with Athens and Thessaloniki.